-Whereas, Phase I & II of the Critical Incident Review process focuses on the systemic and global impact of an incident and its immediate impact on the Department, a Major Incident Review (MIR) or Phase III narrows the focus.
-A MIR is specific to causal factors of the reviewed incident and the individual Department Members involved.
-This review shall occur upon conclusion of all pending legal and investigative reviews.
+Whereas, Phase I & II of the Critical Incident Review process focuses on the systemic and global impact of an incident and its immediate impact on the Department, the Administrative Review Board (ARB) examines the incident with a focus on specific conduct of personnel.
+The ARB serves as a quality control mechanism to ensure timely reviews of all specified critical incidents and to determine whether the facts warrant further administrative investigation.